Chair and Associate Professor of Math and Science

 Her work has been recognized by receiving the Maintenance and Management Oversight Committee of the Muddy River Restoration Project Citizen of the Year Award (2007), the COF Emerging Collaborator Award (2006) and the COF Collaborator of the Year Award 2012.

-Faszewski EE, Sljivo S*, Kriszun L*, Kaltenbach JC.
+- Faszewski EE, Sljivo S*, Kriszun L*, Kaltenbach JC.
 Apoptosis in larval and frog skin of Rana pipiens, Rana catesbeiana, and Ceratophrys ornata.
-J Morphol.
-In review.
+J Morphology.
+Accepted August 2013.

 Kaltenbach JC, Fry AE, Colpitts KM*, Faszewski EE.
 2012.
 Apoptosis in the digestive tract of herbivorous Rana pipiens larvae and carnivorous Ceratophrys ornata larvae: an immunohistochemical study.
-J Morphol 273(1):103-108.
+J Morphology 273(1):103-108.

 Fidler C, Faszewski EE, Holden P, Worth K, Winokur J. Utilization of an On-line Assessment Tool for Pre-service Early Childhood and Elementary Students.
 NSTA National Convention, San Francisco, CA, 10-13 March 2011.

 - Faszewski EE, Holden P, Fidler C, Worth K, Winokur J. 2010.
 Inquiry Science for Elementary and Early Childhood Preservice Students.
 NSTA National Convention, Philadelphia, PA, 18-21 March 2010.

 - Faszewski EE.
 2009.
 Assessment of Environmental Forum using the SENCER-SALG SENCER (Science Education for New Civic Engagements and Responsibilities) Summer Institute, Chicago, IL, 6-10 August 2010.